What are the treatment options for patients with kidney failure?

 For instance, chronic or acute fluid retention impacts not only the quality of life of patients but contributes to heart complications and others, including a higher risk of dying of an acute episode of fluid overload with acute heart failure, or shortened lifespan with chronic heart failure.

-I do feel for my patients on these restrictions, I even carry a bottle of water myself wherever I go, so it must be hard, but fluid restriction is one of the ways to ensure a less complicated and longer life.
+I do feel for my patients on these restrictions, I even carry a bottle of water myself wherever I go, so it must be hard, but the fluid restriction is one of the ways to ensure a less complicated and longer life.
 So, I encourage you to put that in a balance.

 Seeing it from that perspective, it might motivate you to attach as best as you can to the recommended restrictions.